Flood Hydrographs

 Hydrograph – a graph that shows river discharge and rainfall over time.

-Flood – when the capacity of a river to transport water is exceeded and water flows over it’s banks.
+Flood – when the capacity of a river to transport water is exceeded, and water flows over its banks.

-Base flow – The base flow of the river represents the normal day to day discharge of the river and is the consequence of groundwater seeping into the river channel.
+Base flow – The base flow of the river represents the normal day-to-day discharge of the river and is the consequence of groundwater seeping into the river channel.

 Peak discharge – the point on a flood hydrograph when river discharge is at its greatest.